 We ship USPS to all 50 states.
 We use first class mail, priority mail, and priority mail express which is the USPS's fastest shipping service with guaranteed next business day delivery.

-Emotional Support Animals are not specifically mentioned by the ADA and so businesses (besides airlines and housing establishments) have more discretion about whether to allow the ESA onto its premises.
-In general, kindly asking the business owner to allow entry with your ESA, along with presenting the proper paperwork, including a therapist letter, will be enough to allay any concerns the business owner may have, so long as your ESA is well-behaved.
+Emotional Support Animals are not specifically mentioned by the ADA and so businesses (besides housing services) have more discretion about whether to allow the ESA onto its premises.
+In general, kindly asking the business owner to allow entry with your ESA, along with presenting the proper paperwork, including a therapist letter, will be enough to allay any concerns the business owner may have, so long as your ESA is well-behaved and poses no risk to the business or other customers.

 At USA Service Dogs, your registration is good for the life of your service dog, emotional support animal, or therapy dog.